 M.D.
 Student Training, Graduate Education

-The department offers clinical and research training to M.D. students and limited graduate studies for Ph.D. students in Anatomy and Cell Biology, Molecular Medicine, and Genetics.
+The department offers clinical and research training to M.D. students.
 A three-year residency program with clinical experience in the ophthalmic subspecialties is offered to physician trainees.
 Graduates qualify for the written and oral examinations leading to certification by the American Board of Ophthalmology.
 Postgraduate fellowships of one to two years are available for qualified ophthalmologists in most subspecialty areas.

 The department maintains research laboratories for cell biology, biochemistry, morphology, tumor diagnosis, pathology, electrophysiology, pupillography, molecular biology, and vascular disease.
-Clinical facilities in ophthalmology are available at University of Iowa Hospitals and Clinics in the Pomerantz Family Pavilion, the Iowa River Landing, the Iowa City VA Health Care System, and the VA Central Iowa Health Care System in Des Moines.
+Clinical facilities in ophthalmology are available at University of Iowa Hospitals & Clinics in the Pomerantz Family Pavilion, the University of Iowa Stead Family Children's Hospital in the Pediatric Specialty Clinic, the Iowa River Landing, the VA Iowa City Health Care, and the VA Central Iowa Health Care in Des Moines.
 The department also manages outreach programs in other communities.
 The John and Marcia Carver Nonprofit Genetic Testing Laboratory, dedicated to providing affordable testing for rare eye diseases, is associated with the department.

 Ophthalmology and Visual Sciences Courses

 OPHT:8301 Clinical Ophthalmology 2 s.h.

-All aspects of clinical ophthalmology; clinical experience, lectures, case presentations; clinical duties with staff, residents, and faculty in University of Iowa Hospitals and Clinics (UIHC) and Iowa City VA Medical Center (VAMC) ophthalmology clinics.
+All aspects of clinical ophthalmology; clinical experience, lectures, case presentations; clinical duties with staff, residents, and faculty in University of Iowa Hospitals & Clinics and VA Iowa City Health Care ophthalmology clinics.
 Requirements: M.D. enrollment.

 Common diseases of eyelid, conjunctiva, and cornea.